GSB 3-D ARCHERY RULES

 GROUNDS FOR DISQUALIFICATION

-The following shall be grounds for automatic disqualification of any shooter or for the removal of any person from the shooting course:
+The following shall be grounds for automatic disqualification of any shooter or the removal of any person from the shooting course:

 Scoring shall be as follows: